xrpi/concept/README.md

 Think **siri**.

-So ... **xrpi** (pronounced "sherp-ee"): a project that aims to enable a new form of peer-to-peer urban orienteering and bespoke trekking.
+So ... **xrpi** (pronounced *sherp-ee*): a project that aims to enable a new form of peer-to-peer urban orienteering and bespoke trekking.

 ![urban orienteering](images/key-text.png)